IT-Almanac-Insights/it-almanac-insights.github.io/green-thumb-mainfesto.md

 ### **Principle: No Lone Cowboys in the Fields**

-Just as a successful farm relies on coordinated efforts rather than one person taking risks, we ensure that every team member follows established procedures.
-Wild, independent actions can lead to failed crops; similarly, we believe that sticking to the plan is key to delivering consistent results.
+Just as a successful farm depends on the coordinated efforts of the entire team, we emphasize working together to stay on time and within budget.
+A renegade approach, where one person takes unnecessary risks, can lead to delays and failed crops.
+We believe that staying aligned as a unit is key to delivering consistent results.

 ### **Principle: Scare Off Disruptions**